jsanyi/php-viaeval/README.md

 because `eval` is not a function!

 I haven't found Suhosin module for PHP 8.0 or any other solutions.
 So I wrote an extension for this.
+(And )

 ```php
 eval('$i = 123');